-has over 35 years experience in Urban School District Policy, Development, and Administration and Teaching.
+Virginia Rhodes, EdD has over 35 years experience in Urban School District Policy, School Development, Administration and Teaching.
 Dr. Rhodes' specialties include persistently failing city schools, new school start-ups, intentional school design

-- Dr. Rhodes provided consulting services to an international firm on certain aspects of U.S. public school practices prior to their exploration of a related market sector.
-She also acted as a consultant to the University of Cincinnati Career Center assisting in the development of pre-service teacher hiring expectations.
+Background - Dr. Rhodes has provided consulting services to an international firm on certain aspects of U.S. public school practices prior to their exploration of a related market sector.
+She acted as a consultant to the University of Cincinnati Career Center assisting in the development of pre-service teacher hiring expectations.
 Dr. Rhodes was retained by Cincinnati Children’s Hospital Medical Center to co-investigate a study for mental health and achievement factors related to excessive student mobility.

-As a Consultant to AdvancedEd Accreditation Team School Evaluation, she has evaluated various high schools on issues of performance.
+As a consultant on AdvancedEd School Accreditation Teams, she has evaluated high school performance.
 Dr. Rhodes has researched and written numerous articles on school mobility, achievement, culture, and STEM (NSF).
-She has delivered lectures on urban school district policy and other related topics to various groups and educational institutions.
+She has conducted numerous training workshops and spoken on urban school district policy and other related topics to various community groups and national educational organizations.

 What does it take to improve science performance in an inner-city high school?
 Could a science "immersion" strategy change motivation and interest in science?
 How can we meet a key strategic goal of our urban district: "All students graduate and are prepared for postsecondary education, successful careers and productive citizenship."